Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/converting.rst

 Good to know
 ************

-Additionally, you can run only the validation loop using :meth:`~lightning.pytorch.trainer.trainer.Trainer.validate` method.
+Additionally, you can run only the validation loop using :meth:`~lightning_pytorch.trainer.trainer.Trainer.validate` method.

 .. code-block:: python